We are working hard to make our holiday accommodations (and farm) as eco friendly as possible and we are already well on

 Reducing plastic waste

 We sat down and worked out how many single use plastic bottles we got through last year and it was a scary number (in the 100s)!
 Washing up liquid, hand wash, shower gel and cleaning products – it all added up.
 Of course we recycled them but we know it would be better to reduce rather than recycle.
 As a result we now purchase all our of our products in bulk so that we can wash and refill just a few bottles with no need to purchase and bin any more.
 It’s not perfect, but it’s progress!

 Furthering our commitment to reducing plastic use we have also researched alternatives to the plastic sponges and foam dishcloths we provided in the self-catering kitchens.
 These items could not be reused or recycled and had to be thrown away after each guest.
 Considering we welcome 1 night stays and up, the number of sponges and cloths we get through can be enormous.

-We are proud uses of Who Gives a Crap.
+We are proud users of Who Gives a Crap.
 An awesome company who not only make 100% recycled toilet paper with zero plastic packaging but they also donate 50% of their profits to help build toilets and improve sanitation in the developing world.